Process converts wood into a squishy sensor

-University of Maryland, College Park, engineer Liangbing Hu presented the work today in the Cellulose & Renewable Materials Division at the American Chemical Society national meeting in New Orleans.
+University of Maryland, College Park, engineer Liangbing Hu presented the work last week at the ACS national meeting in New Orleans.

-Previous work in Hu’s lab showed that wood carbon, a blackened material generated by heating wood to high temperatures, can serve as a battery anode.
-Wood carbon is so fragile, however, that pressure from a person’s thumb is enough to pulverize it.

-To make spongy materials suitable for additional applications, Hu, postdoctoral researcher Chaoji Chen, and colleagues got inspired by honeycombs, which have a wavy lattice that stands up to compression.
+To make the spongy material, Hu, postdoctoral researcher Chaoji Chen, and colleagues were inspired by honeycombs, which have a wavy lattice that stands up to compression.
 They hypothesized they might be able to chemically change wood’s architecture to achieve a similar effect.
 Indeed, by stripping away lignin and hemicellulose from a block of balsa wood, they transformed the wood’s rigid, boxlike cell walls into a lattice of arch-shaped layers of cellulose, confirmed by scanning electron microscopy.
 Balsa wood’s thin cell walls likely contributed to the success, Chen told C&EN.
 “We tried other kinds of wood but failed to achieve the compressible structure,” he said.

 The wood sponge rebounded from about 10,000 cycles of compression, and it functioned reliably in a prototype strain sensor that could be used to track physical activity.
 “When we press the sponge, the contact area between the curved layers increases,” thus boosting electrical conductivity, Chen explained.
 The researchers published this work on March 1 (Chem 2018, DOI: 10.1016/j.chempr.2017.12.028).